South East London Photography (SELPh)

 South East London Photography (SELPh)’s mission is to use photography so that marginalised groups have the opportunity to represent themselves and voice their opinions to contribute to a dialogue on health and well-being.
 SELPh’s current main focus is on mental health and wellbeing.
 Their work is based on photovoice; a participatory research method in which people are given a voice through using photography to communicate issues important to them and to effect change.

-LAUNCHING JUNE 2019: Online Covid Photography Project
+2020: Online Covid Photography Project

 POSTPONED DUE TO COVID-19 - SELPh Group 2020 - Recovering from Mental Illness